AdamGleave/UnicodeCompressor/src/test/resources/corpora_README.txt

 * jushi.txt: Tou Peng Hsien Hua, Aina Jushi.
 Chinese.
 From http://www.gutenberg.org/ebooks/25328
 * rizal.txt: Ang "Filibusterismo", José Rizal.
 Tagalog.
 From http://www.gutenberg.org/ebooks/47629
 * russel.html: An essay on the foundations of geometry, Bertrand Russel.
 English in HTML with mathematical symbols.
 From http://www.gutenberg.org/ebooks/52091

+# metadata

+Not part of the corpus itself. languages.csv includes the number of speakers of the 22 most common languages, from Ethnologue.
+Sources.ods documents the origin of all files in dcc_large.

+# dcc_large

+A corpus containing files from all the 22 most common languages listed above.
+Common sources are:
+* UN Declaration of Human Rights, which has been widely translated.
+* Books from Project Gutenberg.
+* Public-domain texts from Wikitexts.
+For some languages, these sources were insufficient to collect a representative range of source files, and I have searched other public domain sources.

+There are also two multilingual files, included for variety.

+N.B.
+English was specifically excluded as other corpora adequately cover this.

+# scripts

+A suite of scripts used to generate dcc_small and dcc_small_capped (below) from metadata and dcc_large. subset.sh is the master script, calling the others where necessary.

+# dcc_small

+A subset of dcc_large.
+It contains ten single-language files, and the two multilingual files included in dcc_large.

+The single-language files were chosen by first sampling ten languages, using systematic probability proportional to size.
+Sampling was with replacement, and Chinese was selected three times due to its very large number of native speakers.
+A text was chosen for each language by a hash competition, selecting the file(s) with the smallest hashes.

+I then manually edited the files slightly to clean them up, e.g. removing text headers giving the titles and copyright in project Gutenberg books.

+The files are:
+* ar-tabula.txt, called ar/tabularogeriana.txt in dcc_large.
+The Tabula Rogeriana is a classic Arabic text about geography.
+* hin-baital.txt, called hin/baitalpachis.txt in dcc_large.
+Ancient collection of tales and legends from India.
+* ita-histo.txt, called ita/history2.txt in dcc_large.
+History work by Jean Charles Léonard de Sismondi.
+* lah-udhr.txt, called lah/uhdr.txt in dcc_large.
+UN Declaration of Human Rights, translated into Lahnda.
+Some sections missing (translator refused to translate them.)
+* rus-mosco.txt, called rus/apostol.txt in dcc_large.
+History work by Pavel Nikolayevich Apostol.
+* spa-trans.txt, called spa/transfusion.txt in dcc_large.
+Novel by Enrique de Vedia.
+* tel-kolla.txt, called tel/kollayi.txt in dcc_large.
+Novel by Mahidhara Rama Mohana Rao.
+* zho-lie.txt, called zho/lie.txt in dcc_large.
+Novel by Xiang Liu.
+* zho-hua.txt, called zho/hua.txt in dcc_large.
+Novel by Siou Ren Wei.
+* zho-you.txt, called zho/you.txt in dcc_large.
+Novel You Xue Qiong Lin by Yun Sheng Cheng.

+# dcc_small_capped

+Like dcc_small, but sampling of the languages was without replacemnet.
+As a result, Chinese has only one file, promoting more diversity in texts.

+Translated versions of the UHDR won the hash competition for Bengali [ben], Javanese [jav], Lahnda [lah] and Portugues [por].
+For Lahnda, UHDR was in fact the only public-domain text I could locate, so I retained this choice.
+For the other languages, there were a number of other texts that could have been chosen, and I forced the selection of the text with the second-lowest text.

+The files are:
+* ar-tabula.txt, called ar/tabularogeriana.txt in dcc_large.
+The Tabula Rogeriana is a classic Arabic text about geography.
+* ben-kobita.txt, called ben/shesherkobita.txt in dcc_large.
+Bengali poem.
+* hin-baital.txt, called hin/baitalpachis.txt in dcc_large.
+Ancient collection of tales and legends from India.
+* jav-tuban.txt, called jav/rangsangtuban.txt in dcc_large.
+Javanese novel, considered by some to be the earliest prose work.
+* jpn-yujo.txt, called jpn/mushankoji1.txt in dcc_large.
+Japanese novel, 'Friendship', by Saneatsu Mushanokōji.
+* lah-udhr.txt, called lah/uhdr.txt in dcc_large.
+UN Declaration of Human Rights, translated into Lahnda.
+Some sections missing (translator refused to translate them.)
+* por-branco.txt, called por/branco.txt in dcc_large.
+Novel by Camilo Castelo Branco.
+* rus-mosco.txt, called rus/apostol.txt in dcc_large.
+History work by Pavel Nikolayevich Apostol.
+* spa-trans.txt, called spa/transfusion.txt in dcc_large.
+Novel by Enrique de Vedia.
+* zho-you.txt, called zho/you.txt in dcc_large.
+Novel You Xue Qiong Lin by Yun Sheng Cheng.